HustleHat/HustleHat/README.md

 ## Background

-Building at the frontier where technology, imagination, and human intuition collide.
+Product engineer turned AI & computer vision nerd.
+I build cool shit, document it, & help others do the same.

 Focused on Human–Machine Systems, Quantum Game Simulation, Decentralized Artifical Intelligence, and Topology-aware generative 3D — crafting digital experiences where code, creativity, and connection move as one.

-Product engineering lead at Posse Studios, creating new worlds across gaming, AI, and decentralized ecosystems — systems that empower users, creators, and communities for deeper human connection and experiences.
+Founder at IQou & Head of Product Engineering Posse Studios, creating new worlds across gaming, AI, and decentralized ecosystems — systems that empower users, creators, and communities for deeper human connection and experiences.

 ---

 ## What I Do

 ### 🧠 AI/ML
+- Multi-agent orchestration and **autonomous agent systems** (planning, tool use, escalation design)
+- **LLM-driven knowledge synthesis** pipelines (compression-based, not retrieval-based)
+- Model routing and **capability/cost tiering** across frontier and open-weight models
 - Prompt-to-asset generation (**text ➔ 3D models, images, animations**)
 - Fine-tuning **Diffusion Models** for creative asset pipelines
 - Python-based research and development for **human–machine interaction** and **adaptive narrative systems**

 ### 🎮 Game Development
-- Worldbuilding in **Unreal Engine 5** (Blueprints + C++)
+- Worldbuilding in **Unreal Engine**
 - 3D assets and environments with **Blender**
 - Gameplay systems, mission loops, and economy design